picasso250/blog/mvc.md

 function get_blog($id); // will be used in blog page and edit page
 ```

 May be you will put these functions into a single file.
-These functions are called Model.
-Your previous file contain logic code which see what user input and decide what to output is called Controller.
-And you template will be called View.
+These functions are called **Model**.
+Your previous file contain logic code which see what user input and decide what to output is called **Controller**.
+And you template will be called **View**.
 That's where cames the MVC.

 Once you extract a layer called Model, you will find something new from this new perspective.